antonioribeiro/firewall/readme.md

 #### A Laravel package to help you block IP addresses from accessing your application or just some routes

+### Features

+* All features are available for hosts, IP addresses, ranges of IP addresses and whole countries.
+* Control access to routes and groups via black and white lists.
+* Allow whitelisted to access the whole site and everyone else to a "coming soon page".
+* Redirect blacklisted users to some other page.
+* Detect and block attacks to your application, from IP addresses or countries.
+* Send Slack notifications in attack events.
+* Use database or arrays.
+* Whitelist your development machine using a dynamic DNS host name.
+* Done using middleware, so you can protect/unprotect groups of routes.
+* Super fast, less than 10ms increase in each request

 ### Concepts

 #### Blacklist